 Beeghly Library is the intellectual heart of Heidelberg University.
 Industrialist Leon A. Beeghly provided the major financial gift for the construction of this three story circular building.
-Dedicated in 1967, and renovated in 2012-13, the library houses over 103,000 volumes, and provides access to thousands of e-books and electronic journals.
+Dedicated in 1967, and renovated in 2012-13, the library houses over 100,000 print volumes, and many more online resources.
 Special collections include the Besse Collection of English and American correspondence and the John R. Beale Collection on opera.
 The library is a selective Federal Depository Library.
 The building provides a large classroom, a computer lab, and individual and group study rooms.
-The Instructional Resource Center is located on the lower level of the library.
 Beeghly is a member of the OPAL and OhioLINK consortia.
 (See Academic Policies and Resources for further information.)

 Brenneman Music Hall is the center for the University's musicians.
 The west portion, completed in 1949, and renovated in 2000, was designed for use by the violin, voice, organ, piano and instrumental divisions of the music department.
 A three-story addition, made possible by a gift from Clara Brenneman of Wadsworth in honor of her husband, Glen, opened in the fall of 1971.
-The building now contains the 325-seat Ferris and Dorothy Ohl Concert Hall, Pancoast Recital

-Hall, classrooms, practice rooms, faculty studios, the Beethoven Lounge, a computer lab, offices, and a recording studio.
+The building now contains the 325-seat Ferris and Dorothy Ohl Concert Hall, Pancoast Recital Hall, classrooms, practice rooms, faculty studios, the Beethoven Lounge, a computer lab, offices, and a recording studio.